 CCAB meetings are open to the public and are generally held quarterly on Wednesday mornings at 7:30am in the 3rd Floor Conference Room in the Kent County Courthouse.
 If in person meetings are not possible, the CCAB will meet via Zoom at 8:00am.
-Although subject to change, 2020 meeting dates are set for February 19, April 29, August 26 and December 16.
+Although subject to change, 2021 meeting dates are set for March 10, May 12, September 15 and December 8.

 Jail Bed Monitoring Committee: This committee meets periodically to monitor judicial utilization of jail beds as outlined in the Jail Bed Allocation Agreement.
 The agreement, which works as a mechanism that is used to avoid jail overcrowding in Kent County, details the allotment of jail beds at the Kent County Correctional Facility between all Circuit, Family, and District Courts in Kent County.